Theatre (THR)

 A survey course covering the history, theory and literature of theatre starting from the Renaissance in the west up to modern theatre of performance in the variety of contexts we may study today.
 Readings of primary sources is combined with secondary sources such as criticism, video, and attendance at live theatre events to form a theoretical and historical context for specific periods of development and specific dramatic works.

 Studio course focusing on the basic fundamentals of stage direction.
 Script analysis and directorial concepts are executed throughout the semester in preparation for a final prepared performance in the form of a one act play or excerpt from a full-length play.
 As directing requires knowledge of many aspects of the theatrical art, this course is seen as a culminating activity taken after a solid foundation of other theatre course work.
 Attendance at area productions is required.
-(Prerequisite: THR 241)
+(Prerequisite: THR 245 or consent of the instructor; studio course)

 THR 488 Independent Study in Theatre 1-4 credits